-Where access and mobility requirements are to be addressed in the construction of a new building.
-AS1428 General Requirements for Access - New Building Work contains the minimum design requirements to enable access for people with disabilities.
-The design must comply with 'Access to Premises Standards 2010' as referenced in the BCA.
-A link for advice on the 'Disability' (Access to Premises)- Building Standards 2010' is -
+Where access and mobility requirements are to be addressed in the construction of a new building, AS1428.
+General Requirements for Access - New Building Work contains the minimum design requirements to enable access for people with disabilities.
+Revision of the BCA in order to address requirements of the Disability Discrimination Act (DDA) as applies to the construction of buildings with public areas will require that the latest revision of AS1428 should be used.